Perfect Bluetooth MIDI For Windows

 Try it with Midiano tip

-app.midiano.com is a beautiful Chrome Web MIDI app with a nice catalogue of songs that play themselves on your piano.
-Open it in Chrome / Edge, pick the opposite-side loopback endpoint (the app's card 1 tells you which name) as the MIDI output, and hit play on any song — your keyboard plays it.
+app.midiano.com is a beautiful Chrome Web MIDI app with a nice catalog of songs that play themselves on your piano.
+Open it in Chrome / Edge, pick the port name shown in the app's card 1 hint as the MIDI output, and hit play on any song — your keyboard plays it.